datrs/hypercore-protocol-rs/README.md

   </h4>
 </div>

+**NOTE**: The master branch currently only works with the old hypercore version 9.
+For ongoing work to support the latest version 10 of hypercore [see the v10 branch](https://github.com/datrs/hypercore-protocol-rs/tree/v10).

 This crate provides a low-level streaming API to hypercore-protocol and exposes an interface that should make it easy to implement actual protocol logic on top.
 This crate targets Hypercore 9 (Dat 2) only.

 It uses [async-std](https://async.rs) for async IO, and [snow](https://github.com/mcginty/snow) for the Noise handshake.